Deep conditional distribution learning via conditional F\"ollmer flow: Introduction

+Despite their achievement, aforementioned SDE/ODE-based methods are not designed to generate samples from conditional distributions.
+It is important to emphasize that conditional sampling is fundamentally more challenging than unconditional sampling.
+One might consider learning a corresponding conditional distribution for each fixed value of the conditional variable, thereby reducing the problem to unconditional context.
+While this approach is feasible for discrete conditional variables, it has significant drawbacks.
+During the training of each conditional distribution, training data not paired with the current conditional variable value are discarded, leading to inefficient data utilization and reduced training efficiency.
+For continuous conditional variables, this method is impractical because it essentially requires fitting an infinite number of conditional distributions.
+Therefore, conditional sampling inherently requires additional methodological innovation.
+Lately, there have been proposals of several SDE/ODE-based generative models for conditional sampling \citep{shi2022conditional, Albergo2024, huang2023conditional, zheng2023guided, wildberger2024flow}, while consistency of the learned conditional distribution has not been studied in these works.

-In this paper, we introduce a novel ODE-based conditional sampling method named {\it Conditional Föllmer Flow}, which has the following main advantages: \begin{itemize} \item Firstly, we propose an ODE system over a unit time interval, and both the velocity field and the ODE flow itself exhibit Lipschitz continuity, mathematically ensuring robustness in training and sampling processes.
+In this paper, we introduce a novel ODE-based conditional sampling method named {\it Conditional Föllmer Flow}, which has the following main advantages:

+Firstly, we propose an ODE system over a unit time interval, and both the velocity field and the ODE flow itself exhibit Lipschitz continuity, mathematically ensuring robustness in training and sampling processes.
 This assures that our method excels in managing high-dimensional problems and can handle both continuous and discrete variables.
 Furthermore, our proposed ODE-based method maps random Gaussian noises to some samples with distribution arbitrarily close to the target conditional distribution, which allows us to utilize the noise-sample pairs generated by the ODE-based method to train a new end-to-end neural network using least square fitting.
 Ideally, the end-to-end neural network takes Gaussian noises as input and produces the corresponding samples as output.
 It is important to note that the sampling time of the ODE-based method on a time grid with size $N$ is of order $\mathcal{O}(N)$.
 However, once the end-to-end network is trained, the time required to generate a new sample is significantly reduced to $\mathcal{O}(1)$ since only a single network evaluation is needed.
 See more detailed discussion on this in the last paragraph of Section \ref{sec:scheme}.
-It is worth emphasizing that the end-to-end generator cannot be derived from the SDE-based method due to its inherent stochastic nature for each particle.
+It is worth emphasizing that the end-to-end generator cannot be derived from the SDE-based methods due to their inherent stochastic nature for each particle.